multitudes/oldmultitudes.github.io/_posts/2019-01-19-How to Create and Use Bash Scripts.markdown

 As is tradition, we’ll make a “Hello, World!” example to get this working.

-Now, you can try to run the file in the terminal but you would get "-bash: hello-world: command not found" We have to make it an executable file by changing the permissions.
+Now, you can try to run the file in the terminal but you would get `-bash: hello-world: command not found` We have to make it an executable file by changing the permissions.
 {% highlight bash %}
 chmod u+x hello-world